-AMEC understands that currently the total inflow from precipitation and surface runoff exceeds losses from evaporation.
-Thus, MPMC mine site is operating under a water surplus condition, with the surplus being stored in the TSF, the Caribou Pit and North East Zone Pit.
-In addition, to control and maintain required water balance, MPMC transfers water as needed.
-The volumes transferred are shown in Figure 7.1.
+It is AMEC's understanding that currently the total inflow from precipitation and surface runoff exceeds losses from evaporation and storage of water within the voids of deposited tailings.
+Thus, MPMC mine site is operating under a net annual water surplus condition, with the accumulating surplus being stored in the TSF, the Caribou Pit and North East Zone Pit.
+MPMC transfers water as needed between the TSF and the Cariboo Pit, with the volumes transferred, as provided by MPMC, shown in Figure 7.1.